-To be able to laugh at oneself is an admirable trait, and one that has been used by stars to compensate for careers that may be largely made of very un-stellar work.
+To be able to laugh at oneself is an admirable trait, particularly when this involves poking fun at some historically un-stellar work.
 Here are two films that do just that, from two very different stars.

 Danny (Marc Pickering) works as a runner on a breakfast TV show where he lusts after its bland presenter, Dawn (Susannah Fielding).
 When co-host Cliff (David Easter) announces he is leaving the show, his possible replacements are named, including Joe Pasquale, Tony Blackburn and Keith Chegwin.
 But their lives are threatened when they start to be hunted down by a brutal killer…

 Keith Chegwin is a man known primarily for being the living embodiment of the bottom of the barrel, with a career that has spanned Swap Shop and Naked Jungle.
 As such he lends himself brilliantly to sending himself up, which, to his credit, he is more than happy to do.